DanielOgorchock/OmniThing/README.md

 ### InputBools
 * InputBoolRef
   * Parameters
-    * name: compositeName
+    * compositeName
       * type: string
       * required: True
       * description: Name of the composite peripheral being referenced
-    * name: paramName
+    * paramName
       * type: string
       * required: True
       * description: Name of the composite peripheral's bool attribute being referenced
   * Supported Platforms
     * all
 * DigitalInputPinArduino
   * Parameters
-    * name: pin
+    * pin
       * type: uint
       * required: True
       * description: Which input pin to use
-    * name: invert
+    * invert
       * type: bool
       * required: True
       * description: Whether or not to invert the pin value
-    * name: pullup
+    * pullup
       * type: bool
       * required: True
       * description: Whether or not to enable internal pullup
   * Supported Platforms
     * arduino
 * DigitalInputPinRaspberryPi
   * Parameters
-    * name: pin
+    * pin
       * type: uint
       * required: True
       * description: Which input pin to use
-    * name: invert
+    * invert
       * type: bool
       * required: True
       * description: Whether or not to invert the pin value
-    * name: pinMode
+    * pinMode
       * type: enum
       * required: True
       * description: Whether or not to enable internal pullup/pulldown
   * Supported Platforms
     * rpi
 ### InputFloats
 * InputFloatRef
   * Parameters
-    * name: compositeName
+    * compositeName
       * type: string
       * required: True
       * description: Name of the composite peripheral being referenced
-    * name: paramName
+    * paramName
       * type: string
       * required: True
       * description: Name of the composite peripheral's float attribute being referenced
   * Supported Platforms
     * all
 * AnalogInputPinArduino
   * Parameters
-    * name: pin
+    * pin
       * type: uint
       * required: True
       * description: Which analog input pin to use
-    * name: minVoltage
+    * minVoltage
       * type: float
       * required: True
       * description: Minimum voltage to map to
-    * name: maxVoltage
+    * maxVoltage
       * type: float
       * required: True
       * description: Maximum voltage to map to
   * Supported Platforms
     * arduino
 ### InputUInts
 * InputUIntRef
   * Parameters
-    * name: compositeName
+    * compositeName
       * type: string
       * required: True
       * description: Name of the composite peripheral being referenced
-    * name: paramName
+    * paramName
       * type: string
       * required: True
       * description: Name of the composite peripheral's uint attribute being referenced
   * Supported Platforms
     * all
 ### OutputVoids
 * TimedOutputBool
   * Parameters
-    * name: output
+    * output
       * type: OutputBool
       * required: True
       * description: The output bool to turn on for a timed duration
-    * name: duration
+    * duration
       * type: uint
       * required: True
       * description: How long to leave output on before turning back off
   * Supported Platforms
     * all
 * DigitalOutputPinArduino
   * Parameters
-    * name: pin
+    * pin
       * type: uint
       * required: true
       * description: Which pin to use for output
-    * name: initial
+    * initial
       * type: bool
       * required: True
       * description: Initial output value on startup
-    * name: invert
+    * invert
       * type: bool
       * required: True
       * description: Whether or not to invert the pin output
   * Supported Platforms
     * arduino
 * DigitalOutputPinRaspberryPi
   * Parameters
-    * name: pin
+    * pin
       * type: uint
       * required: true
       * description: Which pin to use for output
-    * name: initial
+    * initial
       * type: bool
       * required: True
       * description: Initial output value on startup
-    * name: invert
+    * invert
       * type: bool
       * required: True
       * description: Whether or not to invert the pin output
   * Supported Platforms
     * rpi
 * CommandExecuter
   * Parameters
-    * name: command
+    * command
       * type: string
       * required: True
       * description: The command to run in the shell (i.e. "echo Hello")
-    * name: mulithread
+    * mulithread
       * type: bool
       * required: False
       * description: Set true to run the command in a new thread (NOTE: this is buggy right now)
   * Supported Platforms
     * linux
     * windows